stanislowskij/4554-problem-set-1/doc/problem_1.md

 ------

-**1.2** We received the following ciphertext which was encoded with a shift cipher: `xultpaajcxitltlxaarpjhtiwtgxktghidhipxciwtvgtpilpit ghlxiwiwtxgqadds`.
+**1.2.** We received the following ciphertext which was encoded with a shift cipher: `xultpaajcxitltlxaarpjhtiwtgxktghidhipxciwtvgtpilpit ghlxiwiwtxgqadds`.
 1. Perform an attack against the cipher based on a letter frequency count: How many letters do you have to identify through a frequency count to recover the key?
 What is the cleartext?

+### Solution

+The frequency analysis method from earlier shows that the most commonly-occurring letter in the string is T, followed by I.

+`[t=14.93%, i=13.43%, x=10.45%, a=7.46%, g=7.46%, l=7.46%, p=7.46%, h=5.97%, w=5.97%, d=4.48%, c=2.99%, j=2.99%, k=1.49%, q=1.49%, r=1.49%, s=1.49%, u=1.49%, v=1.49%]`

+T is the only letter that needs to be identified.
+If T is 19, and it is the encoding of E, which is 4, then the shift is 15.
+Putting this into the decryption method from earlier, the plaintext is:

+`ifweallunitewewillcausetheriverstostainthegreatwaterswiththeirblood`